Let me introduce you to my friend, Loree Johns.

 Unless it’s like childbirth, you forget how painful it was and before you know it you’re doing it all over again.

 I think of our life-walk and those times when our hearts are squeezed in a vise and arrows of men pierce deep the soft tissue.
 Attacked and overloaded with fear and pain, our poor hearts feel as if they will burst.

-If we will take sixty-seconds, close our eyes and breathe God deep instead of hurling pell-mell around one curve after the next, vulnerable and unprotected, He will cover us with a blanket of peace, warm and soft and comforting so we can face another day and another curve.If we will take sixty-seconds to breathe God deep, instead of hurling pell-mell around another… Click To Tweet
+If we will take sixty-seconds, close our eyes and breathe God deep instead of hurling pell-mell around one curve after the next, vulnerable and unprotected, He will cover us with a blanket of peace, warm and soft and comforting so we can face another day and another curve.If we will take sixty-seconds to breathe God deep, instead of hurling pell-mell around another corner, He will cover us with all we need.
+Click To Tweet

 One day at a time.